RandDahmash/Mining-project/README.md

 # Student Adaptability Level Classification

 ## Project Description
-This project focuses on classifying students’ adaptability levels to online education using machine learning techniques.
+This project focuses on classifying and clustring students’ adaptability levels to online education using machine learning techniques.
 The objective is to predict whether a student’s adaptability is Low, Moderate, or High based on various demographic and academic features.

 The project involves:
 - Exploring the dataset and understanding its features.